alexwlchan/alexwlchan.net/README.md

 It's a static site built with [Jekyll][jekyll], with a number of plugins written to suit my personal tastes.

 The site is built and tested by [Azure Pipelines][azure].
-When I push to master, Travis uploads a copy of the rendered HTML files to a [Linode VPS][linode], where they're served by [nginx][nginx].
+When I push to master, Azure uploads a copy of the rendered HTML files to a [Linode server][linode], where they're served by [nginx][nginx].

 ![](screenshot.png)